-The bad news is that it involves quite a lot of Polish ingredients, but you can get all of them in any decent Polish shop.
+The bad news is that this particular version of the recipe involves quite a lot of Polish ingredients, but you can get all of them in any decent Polish shop.

 - 1kg of processed white 'twarog' cheese (it comes in small buckets.
 Make sure it has no extra sugar added, or any other ingredients like eggs or flour.)

 - 150g of unsalted butter, melted and cooled

 - 1 pack of 'Sernix' (alternatively, 2 tsp of starch flour or vanilla 'Budyn')

 1. Mix the yolks with sugar.
 Mix them with a mixer for about 10 - 15 minutes, until the mixture becomes very pale and fluffy.

 2. Add cheese to the yolks with sugar, spoon by spoon, while mixing continuously.
 Make sure there are no cheese 'bits' left and the mixture is perfectly smooth.